Commissioned by William Luce as a gift to his daughter circa 1854

 November 14, 1849 Marion married Edward Carter Murray.
 Edward was born to Samuel and Elizabeth Carter Murray in 1821 at London, County, Virginia.
 Marion and Edward had the following children: Homer Luce (1849-1896), Samuel (1853-1853), Lelia (1854-1854), Ella (1855-1880), Nellie E. (1858-1901), Ida L. (1860-1885) wife of John C. Carmichael of Quebec, Canada, Annie Lee (1863-1896) wife of Crombie Stewart Chesbro of Pawpaw, Michigan, Edward Grayson (1866-?).

-In 1850 Edward partnered with his father-in law William Luce.
-Their partnership was Luce & Murray which operated the City Mills which produced flour in Louisiana.
-Edward also had a turn as a tobacconist as described below. when he engaged with the Van Horn brothers.
+In 1850 Edward partnered with his father-in law, William Luce.
+Their partnership was Luce & Murray.
+They operated the City Mills which produced flour in Louisiana.
+Edward also had a turn as a tobacconist when he engaged with the Van Horn brothers.